MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

  -->
 ```

-### Change to the new client API for logout
+The sample application's challenge-handler code is modified later, in the [Migrating the challenge handlers](#migrating-the-challenge-handlers) step.

-{: #change-to-the-new-client-api-for-logout }
+#### Updating the client-side API calls
-As part of the client migration, you need to handle changes in the client-side APIs of MobileFirst 8.0.
-For a list of client API changes, see [Upgrading the WebView](../migrating-client-applications/cordova/#upgrading-the-webview).
+{: #updating-the-client-side-api-calls }

-In our sample application, there is one client API change related to security – the API for logging out.
-The method `WL.Client.logout` of 7.1 is not supported in 8.0.
-Instead, use `WLAuthorizationManager.logout`, and pass the name of the security check that replaces the authorization realm of 7.1.
+As part of the client migration, you need to adapt to V8.0 client-side API changes.
+For a list of {{ site.data.keys.product }} V8.0 client-API changes, see [Upgrading the WebView](../migrating-client-applications/cordova/#upgrading-the-webview).
-The Logout button in our sample app logs the user out from both the `UserLogin` security check and the `PinCode` security check:
+The sample application has one client-API change that is related to security, the logout API.
+The V7.1 `WL.Client.logout` method is not supported in V8.0.
+Instead, use the V8.0 `WLAuthorizationManager.logout` method, and pass to it the name of the security check that replaces the V7.1 authorization realm.
+The **Logout** button in the sample application logs the user out of both the `UserLogin` and `PinCode` security checks:

 ```javascript
 function logout() {